 - 7.4.1.
 All examinations will be invigilated and students will remain under continuous supervision for the duration of each examination.
 All incidents or abnormalities that occur during an examination shall be recorded and reported by the Chief Invigilator. - 7.4.2.
 The Module Leader, or authorised nominee, must normally be present for the first 20 minutes of each invigilated examination to provide any clarifications needed.
 Where no Module Leader is present (including after the first 20 minutes) and any student query cannot be resolved by any reasonable means the Chief Invigilator shall record any queries in their report. - 7.4.3.
 The clarification of examination questions shall be limited to the correction of misprints or typographical errors, and shall be announced to all students.
 Under no circumstances shall the Module Leader or invigilators discuss the content of the examination paper with students or each other. - 7.4.4.
-Students found to have cheated or committed some other form of academic offence will be dealt with under the Academic Offences Regulations, see Section 12.
-Students should abide by the Examination Code of Conduct published on the MyRegistry website: onlineregistry.uwl.ac.uk/MyRegistry/HelpPages/Exam\timetable/Examinat\ion\Conduct\for\Students.pdf. - 7.4.5.
-Where students leave examinations outside of the permitted timescales, the Chief Invigilator must log the time that the student leaves the examination.
+Any clarification of examination questions announced to all students must be made in both the language of assessment and, where different, the formal language of any partner organisation. - 7.4.5.
+Students found to have cheated or committed some other form of academic offence will be dealt with under the Academic Offences Regulations, see Section 12 Academic Offences.
+Students should abide by the Examination Code of Conduct published on the MyRegistry website:

+onlineregistry.uwl.ac.uk/MyRegistry/HelpPages/Exam_timetable/Examinat ion_Conduct_for_Students.pdf.